sschmid/bee/plugins/android/README.md

 `android::logcat`
 -----------------
-- prints log messages from connected device using `adb logcat`
+- prints log messages from connected device and app with pid for `ANDROID_PACKAGE` using `adb logcat --pid`

 `android::debug`
 -----------------